SaiVenkatesh007/Bees-Vs-Ants/README.md

 # Bees and Ants Image Classifier
-We have used the following models
+We have used the following pre-trained models MobileNetV2
-MobileNetV2
 InceptionV3